DongweiYe/ROM-with-geometry-informed-snapshots/README.md

 * `ReferNS.edp` is designed for performing finite-element simulations with various shapes of domains on a reference domain.
 This step generate the geometry-informed snapshots for ROM.

 * `ROM.py` collects the snapshots data and constructs the ROM based on POD+RBF interpolation.
 The script also shows the prediction error on validation and test dataset.
 The visualization results are saved in `data/error` directory in the form of .vtk.

+Note that the surface registration and finite element is computational expensive.
+It might take long time